 - Organize and participate in phone bank, door knock, community meeting, and educational workshops and articles

-- Engage and recruit with volunteer base, leader, resident/community member, and community partners
+- Engage and recruit with volunteer base, students, leaders, resident/community members, and community partners

-- Outreach about the 2017 local Election and integrated voter engagement
+- Outreach about the 2017 and 2018 local Election and integrated voter engagement

 - Attend cohort meeting, shape narrative, and messaging.

 - Organizing and managing phone banks, and door knocks

 - Script writing, and targeted messaging

 - Active listening, interpersonal skills, and communication building skills

 - 600 – 840 hours of civic engagement and community organizing experience

 - Issues affecting MN Vietnamese, Cambodian, Filipinx, and Asian communities